vechain/account-abstraction/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## VeChain Specific Changes
-The changes mainly concern VTHO support, as the gas unit that is refunded.
+The changes mainly concern VTHO support, as the gas unit that is prefunded.

 ## Test using Thor Solo